qurator-spk/eynollah/README.md

 In addition, the tool can be used to detect the _Reading Order_ of regions.
 The final goal is to feed the output to an OCR model.

-The tool uses a combination of various models and heuristics:
+The tool uses a combination of various models and heuristics (see flowchart below for the different stages and how they interact):
 * [Border detection](https://github.com/qurator-spk/eynollah#border-detection)
 * [Layout detection](https://github.com/qurator-spk/eynollah#layout-detection)
 * [Textline detection](https://github.com/qurator-spk/eynollah#textline-detection)